Useful Tools: Life Skills Apps

 Price at time of review: FREE

-by Attainment Company
+By Attainment Company

 This is a helpful app for teaching and practicing functional math activities involving money.
 It is targeted to adolescents and adults with developmental disabilities, including autism.
 We like the realistic graphics and age-neutral content.

-Price at time of review: $59.99
+Price at time of review: $59.99 | Lite version is FREE

-by Good Karma Applications, Inc
+By Good Karma Applications, Inc

 Excellent visual schedule with options for adding text, audio, photos from camera roll or Google images.
 Create different schedules for school, home, play, work or any kind of environment.
 Each schedule can be emailed for sharing and print as a pdf.
 Interface is simple and can be used with adults.

-Price at time of review: $9.99
+Price at time of review: $9.99 | HD Version is $14.99 | In-App purchases

-by Model Me Kids, LLC
+By Model Me Kids, LLC

 This photo slideshow can be used with children of preschool age through early high school.
 The slideshow depicts children of early elementary age through middle school age demonstrating appropriate behavior in social situations.
 Each of the six social situations is narrated by a child, who speaks in the present tense, about what s/he is doing.